oasis-tcs/openc2-oc2ls/oc2ls.md

 ## 1.6 Overview
 OpenC2 is a suite of specifications to command actuators that execute cyber defense functions in an unambiguous, standardized way.
 These specifications include the OpenC2 Language Specification, Actuator Profiles, and Transfer Specifications.
 The OpenC2 Language Specification and Actuator Profile specifications focus on the standard at the producer and consumer of the command and response while the transfer specifications focus on the protocols for their exchange.

-* The OpenC2 Language Specification provides the semantics for the essential elements of the language, the structure for commands and responses, and the schema that defines the proper syntax for the language elements that represents the command or response.
+* The OpenC2 Language Specification provides the semantics for the essential elements of the language, the structure for commands and responses, and the schema that defines the proper syntax for the language elements that represent the command or response.
 * OpenC2 Actuator Profiles specify the subset of the OpenC2 language relevant in the context of specific actuator functions.
 Cyber defense components, devices, systems and/or instances may (in fact are likely) to implement multiple actuator profiles.
-Actuator profiles extend the language by defining specifiers that identify the actuator to the required level of precision and may define command arguments that are relevant and/or unique to those actuator functions.
+Actuator profiles define the requirements for performing a specific function, and may define new language elements if needed to perform that function.
 * OpenC2 Transfer Specifications utilize existing protocols and standards to implement OpenC2 in specific environments.
 These standards are used for communications and security functions beyond the scope of the language, such as message transfer encoding, authentication, and end-to-end transfer of OpenC2 messages.

 The OpenC2 Language Specification defines a language used to compose messages for command and control of cyber defense systems and components.
 A message consists of a header and a payload (_defined_ as a message body in the OpenC2 Language Specification Version 1.0 and _specified_ in one or more actuator profiles).